Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEHIDMouse.rst

 NA

-.. note :: “BLEHIDMouse.h” must be included to use the class function.
+.. note :: "BLEHIDMouse.h" must be included to use the class function.

 **BLEHIDMouse::mouseReport**
 ----------------------------